haskell/haskell-ide-engine/README.md

 * install all supported GHC versions (8.2.1 - 8.6.2)
 * name them as expected by the VS Code plugin
 * build local hoogle docs for each version

+`make` doesn't work on Windows due to several UNIX-specific things, such as the `cp` command or extensionless executable names.
+Instead, a PowerShell script is provided specifically for this purpose:

 **PowerShell:**